nightconcept/any2/project/epics/logger-tasks.md

 -   Initial decision: Logging module will reside entirely within the `Night` namespace and its components marked as `internal` where appropriate if they are not meant to be part of the engine's public API yet.
 -   Configuration for opt-in sinks (`SystemConsoleSink`, `FileSink`) needs careful design to be user-friendly for developers using the Night engine, even if initially for internal Night library use.
+-   2025-06-03: Identified missing sink configuration methods in `LogManager` (`EnableSystemConsoleSink`, `IsSystemConsoleSinkEnabled`, `ConfigureFileSink`, `DisableFileSink`) despite Task 4.3 being marked complete.
+These methods are required by `SampleGame` and manual tests.
+Planning to implement them.